flyingmachine/brave-clojure-web/content/writing-macros.md

 it is a pinata and the result is the most terrifying and awesome party you've ever been to.

-Anyway, if we use unquote splicing in our code critic, then everything will work great:
+Anyway, if you use unquote splicing in your code critic, then everything will work great:

 ```clojure
 (defmacro code-critic